- What is Box Edit?

 What Is Box Edit?

 Box Edit is an add-on feature that allows you to edit or create files directly on Box.
-Designed for all file types, browsers, and platforms, Box Edit uses the default application installed on your computer to edit or create simple and centralized content: DOC files open in Microsoft Word, PPT files open in Microsoft PowerPoint, images open in Photoshop (if installed), CAD files open in AutoCAD, and so forth.
+Designed for all file types, browsers, and platforms, Box Edit uses the default application installed on your computer to edit or create simple and centralized content: DOCx files open in Microsoft Word, PPTx files open in Microsoft PowerPoint, XLSx files open in Excel, and so forth.

 The Box Edit installer package is available for both the Mac (DMG format) and Windows (MSI format).

-- Click the Get Box Edit button and download the Box Edit installer.
+- Scroll to Box Edit for Windows or Box Edit for Mac and click the Download button to download the Box Edit installer.

 - Run the Box Edit installer and follow instructions to install or update Box Edit on your computer.